Flopag/Notes/MASTER 1/OS/Readme.md

 - [Q7](Questions/Q7.md) Describe how dynamic memory allocation is supported in the kernel.
 - [Q8](Questions/Q8.md) Can a program whose logical address space id 4GB run on a 2GB-RAM machine?
 If yes, how?
 - [Q9](Questions/Q9.md) Would you expect some performance difference between mergesort and heapsort, while both have O(n log n) complexity?
 Why?
+- [Q10](Questions/Q10.md) What is a directory and what is its main purpose?
+- [Q11](Questions/Q11.md) Discuss the general organisation of a filesystem and its implementation
 - [Q12](Questions/Q12.md) Discuss the general organisation of mass storage and its impact on OS design.
+- Q13 A USB stick is inserted in an up-and-running computer.
+What happens next?
+- Q14 Your mother-in-law wants to buy a new laptop but hesitates between two different specs (available at the exam).
+Which one would you recommend and why?
+Choose wisely!
 - [Q15](Questions/Q15.md) Describe the different types of virtualization and discuss their pros and cons.

 ## Summary of the course